gvwilson/sdxpy/src/check/index.md

 [% inc file="contains.out" %]

-We have written several recursive functions already, all of which have more or less the same [%i "control flow" %]control flow[%/i%].
+We have written several recursive functions already, all of which have more or less the same [%i "control flow" %][%/i%].
 A good rule of software design is that if we have written something three times, we should turn what we've learned into something reusable so that we never have to write it again.